samuelbarata/SEC/README.md

 The file `/server/server.ledger` will be created after the basic tests are ran.
 Do note that successive test runs might fail due to the server maintaining its state; for instance, createAccount might fail because the account already exists.
+Additinally, test order is important.
+Persistence tests will test whether the server state is as expected after running basic tests and byzantine tests.
+Running tests out of order will cause them to fail.

 Example Usage (where `#1` and `#2` are different terminals), showing intended test order: